03. Juli 2024 - Eingeschränkte Verfügbarkeit ZSD

 ‘Field safety corrective action’ means corrective action taken by a manufacturer for technical or medical reasons to prevent or reduce the risk of a serious incident in relation to a device made available on the market.

-Any professional who becomes aware of a serious incident when using devices must report this to the supplier and the responsible authority.
+Any professional who becomes aware of a serious incident when using medical devices and IVDs must report this to the supplier and the responsible authority.

 EEA Law: